flaredata/flaredata.github.io/_posts/2016-10-26-numa-parallel.md

 <p></p>

-So, here we have a single machine processing roughly 80 GB of data in about 250 ms, which amounts to 320 GB per second.
+So, here we have a single machine processing roughly 80 GB of data in about 250 ms.

 What is especially important is that we keep scaling across multiple CPU sockets and memory regions: the results for 32 and 64 cores involve